CAEN/pam_pts/README.md

 <P>
 Each line in the configuration line is read, and the PAM service calling the pam_pts function is matched against the service in the line.
-There are two special names for services, &quot;deny&quot; and &quot;*&quot;.
+There are two special names for services, &quot;deny&quot; and &quot;&#42;&quot;.
 For &quot;deny&quot; the user is checked against the PTS group, and if the user is a member, then authorization is denied.
-If the PAM service matches one of the services described on the line, or the service is &quot;*&quot;, then pam_pts checks to see if the user is a member of the PTS group, and if they are, then the module succeeds.
+If the PAM service matches one of the services described on the line, or the service is &quot;&#42;&quot;, then pam_pts checks to see if the user is a member of the PTS group, and if they are, then the module succeeds.
 If the module gets to the end of the file and there have been no matches, then the module denies